zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_user_guide.md

 ```

-Note: SST reliability tests may take more than 40 minutes to run on the
+Note: SST reliability tests take approximately three minutes to run on the MPS2.
-      MPS2.

 ## Software upgrade and image validation with BL2 bootloader